Real-time GPRS Protocol Analyzer

 GL Communications supports the following types of GPRS analyzers:

-- Real-time GPRS Analyzer (Pre-requisites: GL's field proven E1 or T1 internal cards or USB Laptop E1 or T1 external units, required licenses and Windows XP
+- Real-time GPRS Analyzer (Pre-requisites: GL's field proven E1 or T1 internal cards or USB Laptop E1 or T1 external units, required licenses and Windows® 7/8.1 Operating System)

-- Offline GPRS Analyzers (Pre-requisites: Hardware Dongle, and Windows XP (or higher) Operating System)
+- Offline GPRS Analyzers (Pre-requisites: Hardware Dongle, and Windows® 7/8.1 Operating System)

 - Displays Summary, Detail, Hex-dump, Statistics, and Call Trace Views, the contents of this view can also be copied to clipboard.

-- Summary view displays GB Interface information such as DLCI, FECN, BECN, SAPI, CTL, Session Mgmt Message etc and Gn Interface information such as
+- Summary view displays GB Interface information such as DLCI, FECN, BECN, SAPI, CTL, Session Mgmt Message etc.

-- Detail View displays decodes of user selected frame from the Summary View.
+- Displays decodes of user selected frame from the Summary View.

 - Hex dump view displays raw frame data as hexadecimal and ASCII octet dump, the contents of this view can also be copied to clipboard.